BOE Member Profiles

 Jackie Dubil Craig

-A district resident for over 34 years, BOE Vice President Jackie Dubil Craig was appointed to the Board of Education in July 2018.
+A district resident for over 34 years, BOE President Jackie Dubil Craig was appointed to the Board of Education in July 2018.
 Mrs. Dubil Craig has three children attending Pearl River High School — Jack, a junior, and freshman twins Riley and Ryan.
 Mrs. Dubil Craig has three Advanced Certificates of Study in Special Education, Applied Behavior Analysis, and School District Administration and has completed several PhD courses at Fordham University.
 As Behavioral Analyst and Director of Behavioral Services, she is currently employed at Bergen County Special Services overseeing public school programs for individuals with autism.
 Mrs. Dubil Craig is also an adjunct professor for special education at Fordham University, Dominican College and St. Thomas Aquinas College.
 Her involvement in PRSD includes having participated as a Curriculum Advisory Council member, as well as serving on several PRSD PTA executive boards including Lincoln Ave PTA president for two years, SEPTA past president/vice president, and PRMS PTA vice president for two years.
 Mrs. Dubil Craig's community involvement includes Pearl River Little League Fall Ball coach, Rockland FC parent manager, St. Aedan’s CCD teacher for 1st Holy Communion students with autism, and Boy Scout and Girl Scout troop leader.
-Her term with the school board expires in June 2021.
+Her term with the school board expires in June 2024.

 The District Clerk is the official secretary to the Board of Education.
-This position will be filled for the 2021-22 school year.